Paopun20/PyNES.Emulator/README.md

 - **Complete PPU Features**: Complete implementation of PPU core.
 - **Complete APU Emulation**: Full sound channel support and audio effects.
 - **Save States**: Implement save and load state functionality.
-- **GUI Enhancements**: Improve the user interface for better usability and aesthetics.
 - **Advanced Debugging Tools**: Add features like breakpoints, memory inspection, and step-by-step execution.
 - **Performance Optimizations**: Further optimize the emulator for speed and efficiency.
 - **Multiplayer Support**: Implement support for multiple controllers for two-player games.
 - **Documentation**: Improve documentation for users and developers.
-- **Add Cython, Rust or Any" components**: Move more performance-critical parts to Cython or Rust or Any for better performance and lower cpu use.
+- **Add "Cython, Rust or Any" components**: Move more performance-critical parts to Cython, Rust or Any for better performance and lower cpu use.

+## Development Note

+This emulator is a work in progress.
+Many features are incomplete or missing, and bugs are likely present.

+Some code may be messy or not well-optimized as this is a learning project.
+Contributions are welcome!

 ### Mapper Support